Glossary of Terms Loading...

 An assigned time period in which one course is still acceptable towards program requirements.

-Sometimes referred to as the Summer Term or Summer Session, is the period of the academic year which runs from July to August.
+Sometimes referred to as the Summer Term or Summer Session, this is the period of the academic year which runs from July to August.

 Test of English as a Foreign Language.